rust-lang/rustc-hash/README.md

 These attacks aren't as much of a concern in the compiler so we prefer to use the quicker, non-cryptographic Fx algorithm.

 The Fx algorithm is a unique one used by Firefox.
 It is fast because it can hash eight bytes at a time.
-Within `rustc`, it consistently outperforms FNV-based algorithms.
+Within `rustc`, it consistently outperforms every other tested algorithms (such as FNV).
-The collision rate is similar or slightly worse than FNV.
+The collision rate is similar or slightly worse than others.

 ## Usage